zulip/zulip/tools/droplets/README.md

 Rough steps:

-1. Get the `ssh` key for `base.zulipdev.org` from Christie or Rishi.
+1. Get the `ssh` key for `base.zulipdev.org` from Tim, Vishnu or Rishi.
 1. Power up the `base.zulipdev.org` droplet from the digitalocean UI.
 You probably have to be logged in in the Zulip organization view, rather than via your personal account.